roddhjav/apparmor.d/docs/enforce.md

 # Enforce Mode

 The default package configuration installs all profiles in *complain* mode.
-This is a safety measure to ensure you are not going to break your system on initial install.
-Once you have tested it and it works fine, you can easily switch to *enforce* mode.
+This is a safety measure to ensure you are not going to break your system on initial installation.
+Once you have tested it, and it works fine, you can easily switch to *enforce* mode.
 The profiles that are not considered stable are kept in complain mode, they can be tracked in the [`dists/flags`](https://github.com/roddhjav/apparmor.d/tree/main/dists/flags) directory.

 !!! warning